univention/univention-corporate-server/doc/scenarios/enterprise.rst

 Microsoft Windows is used on all the desktops.
 Software distribution and the installation of security updates are centralized.

-Citrix XenApp needs to be employed in the headquarters because of a superordinate group policy: users connect to the terminal services with thin clients.

 The groupware Microsoft Exchange is provided centrally by the parent company.

 All users, computers and services need to be centrally administrable.
 Critical